maxzfan/0studio-onboarding/README.md

 # Adari

-This repository includes all code for the frontend as well.

 UGC Content Generation Pipeline

+This repository contains both frontend (web application) and backend (Python tools) for creating UGC style advertisements.

 A comprehensive toolkit for creating User Generated Content (UGC) style advertisements, from script generation to video production with AI-powered voices and effects.